alanm01/LightingScenarios/How to Set Up Lighting Scenario/SetupLightingScenario.md

 This document will take you step-by-step through the tasks required to set up a lighting scenario using the variant manager in Unreal Engine 4.

+This guide is divided into three sections:
+1. Set Up the Lighting Scenario Scene —  Use an Unreal Engine level template to set up a basic lighting scenario scene.
+2. Set Up the Variant Manager — Create a day and sunset variant and add the lighting actors into their properties.
+3. Configure Your Lighting Variants — Configure the actor's properties to get the visual look of a day and sunset lighting.

 Using the variant manager can be an alternative way to create lighting scenarios from the standard method.

 The benefits of using the variant manager are:
 * iterate many lighting scenarios on one level.
 * give team members a simple to use setup.
 * create a more organized file structure.

 ## Prerequisite